digst/cloud/design.md

 In the future, data distribution to private consumers and other government organisations is expected to be done on the same infrastructure, whereas highly critical data distribution e.g. crisis management and defence, will continue in separate channels.

-Experiences from countries with free-of-charge meteorological data have shown the need for a way to contact data consumers in the case of e.g. erroneous data from failing sensors.
+Experiences from countries with free-of-charge meterological data have shown the need for a way to contact data consumers in the case of e.g. erroneous data from failing sensors.
 As such DMI wants to register data consumers to support this.
 Registering data consumers also supports enforcing a *fair use* agreement.

 **PubOrg.** Data on the different levels of the Danish public sector and different domains within these levels are abundant.
 However, current data services are configured to meet domain specific purposes and as such do not support the inter-domain collaboration necessary to support e.g. citizens' contacts with a plurality of authorities and public sector entities.
 PubOrg addresses this by providing complete, coherent and consistent generic data on all three layers of government.